SHXZ7/SHXZ7/README.md

 ## 👋 Hi, I'm Mohammed Shaaz Sharafuddin!

-I'm an Electronics and Communication Engineering student with a strong interest in software development, AI, and embedded systems.
+I'm an Electronics and Communication Engineering student with a strong interest in software development,Data Analytics ,Machine learning and embedded systems.
 Passionate about building practical, impactful tech — from intelligent resume tools to predictive models for sustainability.

 ### 🚀 Projects & Experience